amrita05/TimeSeries_COVID19/README.md

 2) Visualize time series data

-3) Comparing the time series predictions of 4 machine learning models
+3) Comparing the time series predictions of 4 machine learning models( SARIMAX from statsmodels, Prophet from Facebook, neural networks from Keras and XGBOOST )